Connecting old and young

 By Lorraine George,

-We are delighted to announce that leading children’s charity Coram will be partnering with us from 2022 to launch a new Fellowship theme on Children and young people with experience of care.
+We are delighted to announce that leading children’s charity Coram will be partnering with us from 2022 to launch a new programme of Fellowships on Children and young people with experience of care.
 The partnership will run for three years of Fellowships and is supported by the Hadley Trust.
-Applications for the first year can be made from 13 September-22 November 2022 on our website.
 We asked Dr Carol Homden, CEO of Coram, to tell us about the new partnership.

 "Our vision is for the Fellows to go on and become leaders and changemakers to ensure that policies and practice change and evolve." - Dr Carol Homden, Chief Executive Officer of Coram

 Q: Why are you partnering with the Churchill Fellowship on this theme?

 CH: As the world’s first children’s charity, and a leader and convenor within our field, we have a keen interest in supporting the evolution of children’s rights, education and social care.
 Uniquely, Coram today stands at the intersection of the voluntary sector, academia, social work, education, law, advice, and children’s services, which I believe gives us an unparalleled perspective on the sector.